Close

 👉 Does my dog still have immunity from previous vaccinations?

-Instead of guessing, you get real data about your dog’s immune system.
+Instead of guessing, you gain real insight into your dog’s immune system.

 Titer testing doesn’t replace vaccines—it helps you use them more intentionally.

-If your dog already has immunity, you can skip vaccines they don’t need.
+If your dog already has immunity, additional vaccines may not be needed.

-If your dog has reacted to vaccines in the past, titers offer a more cautious path forward.
+If your dog has had a reaction to vaccines, titers offer a more cautious approach.

 Are Titer Tests Accepted Everywhere?